pierre-lecocq/corelib/README.md

 For local development, a docker setup is avaialble.
 Here is the list of the useful commands to run it:

-* `make docker:build` to build the services (database, cache, queue, search).
+* `rake docker:build` to build the services (database, cache, queue, search).
 It must be run only once.
-* `make docker:start` to start the services (database, cache, queue, search)
+* `rake docker:start` to start the services (database, cache, queue, search)
-* `make docker:test` to run the rspec test suite within a container
+* `rake docker:test` to run the rspec test suite within a container
-* `make docker:lint` to check the code syntax within a container
+* `rake docker:lint` to check the code syntax within a container
-* `make docker:doc` to generate the documentation from a container
+* `rake docker:doc` to generate the documentation from a container

-For example, to run the test suite, (after having run `make docker:build` previously) just launch: `make docker:test`
+For example, to run the test suite, (after having run `rake docker:build` previously) just launch: `rake docker:test`

 ## Configuration